 Another cause of a paronychia is poor cutting technique of the patient in trimming their own nails.
 People have come to me as a result of using a nail salon where the pedicurist attempted to cut out an ingrown nail, only to see it get infected.

 Below is a picture of an infected ingrown toe nail (paronychia)

 This is a bacterial infection which needs medical attention.
 Aside from the pain factor if left alone the infection can spread.
 Generally in a healthy individual you will see a reactive cellulitis which is redness in the immediate surrounding area.
 However, in a diabetic or person with poor circulation or other debilitating illness, the infection can spread and you may see an ascending cellulitis meaning the redness travels up the foot, possibly up to the leg.
 In these same individuals the tissue in the infection site may begin to breakdown leading to ulceration or gangrene (depending on how bad the circulation is).

-Below is a video of a phenol and alcohol technique (P&A).
+Below is a video of a phenol and alcohol technique (P&A), for removing an ingrown toe nail.
 This is an office procedure done under local anesthesia.
 After the ingrown nail is removed the growth plate (matrix) is destroyed using repeated applications of phenol, a matrixectomy.
 The remaining phenol is then neutralized by applying alcohol to the area.
 (This surgical video was not performed by me.)